ChristianNorbertBraun/bots_replay/README.md

 This will create a results.js file within the directory of the visualization which can be loaded when the site is refreshed.

-If it appears that the visualization is always loading a old gameplay please check if your cache is disabled or if the json is invalid.
+If it appears that the visualization is always loading an old gameplay please check if your cache is disabled or if the json is invalid.